daniel-sanche/python-bigtable/test_proxy/README.md

 # CBT Python Test Proxy

-The CBT test proxy is intended for running confromance tests for Cloug Bigtable Python Client.
+The CBT test proxy is intended for running conformance tests for Cloud Bigtable Python Client.

+## Option 1: Run Tests with Nox

+You can run the conformance tests in a single line by calling `nox -s conformance_tests` from the repo root

+## Option 2: Run processes manually

-## Start test proxy
+### Start test proxy

-You can also run the `test_proxy.py` file directly
+You can use `test_proxy.py` to launch a new test proxy process directly

 ```
 cd python-bigtable/test_proxy